mqtt-tools/mqttwarn/README.md

 ### Filtering notifications ###

-A notification can be filtered (or supressed) using a custom function.
+A notification can be filtered (or suppressed) using a custom function.

 An optional `filter` in our configuration file, defines the name of a function we provide, also in the configuration file, which accomplishes that.